pmatsinopoulos/ruby-style-guide/README.md

   _Comment by Nikos D. : Fucking disagree!_
 * Avoid methods longer than 10 LOC (lines of code).
 Ideally, most methods will be shorter than 5 LOC.
 Empty lines do not contribute to the relevant LOC.
+  _Comment by Nikos D. : Maybe this is two hard.
+Not sure about it..._
 * Avoid parameter lists longer than three or four parameters.
 * If you really have to, add "global" methods to Kernel and make them private.
 * Use class instance variables instead of global variables.